UT-Austin-RPL/Doduo/README.md

 ```
 You can change the `pytorch` and `cuda` version in env.yaml.

+Also, the path to data is stored in `.env`.
+You can run `cp .env.example .env` and edit the `.env` file to change the path to data.

-## Data Preparation
+## Data and Pretrained Model

 ### Training

 We use frames from Youtube VOS dataset for training.
 Please refer to [this website](https://youtube-vos.org/dataset/vis/) for data downloading.
 We use [Mask2Former](https://github.com/facebookresearch/Mask2Former) to generate instance masks for visible region discovery.
-We also put the predicted masks [here]().
+We also put the predicted masks [here](https://utexas.box.com/s/201u9q9ldstfsn3xe5nh09x2emnvmp7k).
+Please unzip this file and put it under `Youtube-VOS/train/`.

 ### Testing

 #### Point Correspondence

 We evaluate point correspondence on DAVIS val set from TAP-Vid dataset.
 Please download the data from [here](https://storage.googleapis.com/dm-tapnet/tapvid_davis.zip)

+### Pretrained Model

+The pretrained model can be downloaded from this [link](https://utexas.box.com/s/tbkm8ec7oi41iedz1n23kr65fsjfad1a).

 ## Training